 (3 credits)Dr. Jonathan Rinker

-This exposition aims at discerning Paul’s intended meaning in the text of his first five letters: Galatians, 1 & 2 Thessalonians, and
+This exposition aims at discerning the author’s intended meaning in the text of the Gospels and Acts.
+The course

-This exposition aims at discerning Paul’s intended meaning in the text of his first five letters: Galatians, 1 & 2 Thessalonians, and
+This exposition aims at discerning the author’s intended meaning in the text of these OT historical books.
+The course